GNOME/gdk-pixbuf/README.md

 ## License

-GdkPixbuf is released under the terms of the GNU Library General Public License version 2, or, at your option, any later version.
+GdkPixbuf is released under the terms of the GNU Lesser General Public License version 2.1, or, at your option, any later version.
 See the [COPYING](./COPYING) file for further details.